- Member of the U.S. House of Representatives

 Shortly after Conyers’s retirement announcement, yet another woman stepped forward with sexual-misconduct allegations against the congressman.
 The accuser, Delores Lyons, claimed that when she had served as a volunteer for Conyers from 2010-14, Conyers touched her buttocks on one occasion, and placed her hand on his crotch in a separate instance when she was driving with him.
 “This seemed to be a game to Rep. Conyers as he thought he could cop a feel wherever and whenever he wanted and no one would ever do anything about it,” Lyons recalled.
 Lyons also claimed that a woman named Marion Brown, a cousin of Elisa Grubbs, had “confided in me on multiple occasions that Rep. Conyers repeatedly made sexual advances toward her.”
 “Rep. Conyers black balled Ms. Brown and ruined her political career because she rejected his inappropriate sexual advances,” Lyons said in an affidavit.

-John Conyers has been an Executive Board member of the American Civil Liberties Union’s Detroit chapter since 1964, and of the NAACP’s Detroit chapter since 1963.
-He is also a member of the Lawyers’ Committee for Civil Rights Under Law.
-He was formerly a National Executive Board member of the National Lawyers Guild, and an Advisory Committee member of the American-Arab Anti-Discrimination Committee.
+John Conyers served many years as an Executive Board member of the American Civil Liberties Union’s Detroit chapter (starting in 1964), and of the NAACP’s Detroit chapter (starting in 1963).
+He was also a member of the Lawyers’ Committee for Civil Rights Under Law, a National Executive Board member of the National Lawyers Guild, and an Advisory Committee member of the American-Arab Anti-Discrimination Committee.

-Author and broadcaster Larry Elder writes that a number of years ago, a reporter asked Conyers why the majority-black “Eight Mile Road” section of his own congressional district was overrun with crime, poverty, drug abuse, and out-of-wedlock births, while a majority-Arab neighborhood in nearby Dearborn was thriving economically.
+Author and broadcaster Larry Elder writes that when a reporter once asked Conyers why the majority-black “Eight Mile Road” section of his own congressional district was overrun with crime, poverty, drug abuse, and out-of-wedlock births, while a majority-Arab neighborhood in nearby Dearborn was thriving economically.
 Conyers replied: “Racism.”